What is endometriosis: causes to recognise

 -

-🔴 These therapies don't cure the disease but temporarily halt its progression.
-They often have significant side effects : weight gain, mood swings, insomnia, depression, and osteopenia.
+🔴 These therapies do not cure the disease but temporarily block its progression.
+They often have significant side effects: weight gain, mood swings, insomnia, depression, osteopenia.

-The most commonly used procedure is diagnostic-operative laparoscopy , a minimally invasive procedure that allows for both definitive diagnosis and treatment.
+The most used procedure is diagnostic-operative laparoscopy, a minimally invasive surgery that allows both definitive diagnosis and treatment.

 -